 Calorie deficit can be achieved in many ways.
 You could lose weight only eating ice cream as far as you are in calorie deficit (the results won't be as good).

-So we cannot say that Paleo Diet is better for weight loss when compared to other diets.
-However, due to the foods included, it could be easier to induce the calorie deficit than when following a diet based on ultraprocessed and high-calorie foods.
+We cannot say that Paleo Diet is better for weight loss when compared to other diets.

 Does Paleo Diet improve my health?